Lovely title right?

 We know from years of personal experiment high fiber does not always equal success in the bathroom.

 We thought eating raw vegan foods would cure our constipation as we were eating natural foods in their natural state.
 But sadly it didn’t.
 Did our bowel movements become better when we ate more paleo-like?
 Yes and no. One thing we notice within the paleo community is to eat lots and lots of vegetables and many push little to no starches.
-(Please note we said “many” not everyone as we do know there are paleo people who agree that starches are good.
-Well good for some people to eat.
+(Please note we said “many” not everyone as we do know there are paleo people who agree that starches are good.)
 Same goes for raw vegan foods, some people do fine eating raw fruits and vegetables.)

 So what’s the deal?